 The Chair is the presiding officer during Board Meetings and the Vice-Chair presides in the Chair’s absence.
 The County Administrator serves as the recording clerk to the Board.
 The Board of Commissioners must have a quorum, of three members present, before it can take official action.
 All Board actions must be approved by a majority of three or more of the members present.

 Board Meeting Agenda

 .
 The most current agenda is made available on the Thursday prior to the next regular meeting.
 Draft minutes are made available once they are attached to the next regular meeting agenda and made available in the legal newspaper once approved at a regular board meeting.
 Agenda items not placed on the agenda may be considered at the meeting upon agreement of the members of the Board present.
 To schedule an item on the agenda, the following procedures should be used:

-- The applicant should provide a written or oral request to the Administrator's Office at least eight (8) calendar days prior to the scheduled meeting.
+- The applicant should provide a written or oral request to the Administrator’s Office at least 8 calendar days prior to the scheduled meeting.
 The request should include the name, address and telephone number of the person(s) making the request, a statement describing the action the applicant(s) requests the Board to take, and the background information outlining the reasons for the request.
-This information is mailed to the Board six (6) calendar days before the meeting, so it is important the information be provided in a timely manner.
+This information is emailed to the Board 6 calendar days before the meeting.

 - Parties with matters that are department specific are encouraged to discuss them with the Department Manager of the respective department and their district commissioner prior to scheduling attendance of the Board meeting.